POETRY & PILGRIMAGE

 And break the spell of the magic of this moment?

-Please, tell me Dave.”
+Please tell me.”
 And there and then Ray got

 Down on his knees.
-Dave blessed Ray’s head
+With an open palm, Dave blessed Ray’s head

 And, gently lifting him back to his feet, gently said: